12Starlight/big_tech_faang_interviews/Arrays/solving.md

 me answer for our constraints?
   * Think about what test cases could occur from the constraints that we just answered

+&nbsp;

+Now we are going to come up with all the different test cases based on the following answers the questions we used for constraints.

+      Are the numbers positive or can there be negatives?
+        All numbers are positive

+      Are there duplicate numbers?
+        No, there are no duplicates

+      What do we return, if there is no solution?
+        Just return null

+      Will there always be a solution available?
+        Yes, there is always a solution

+      Can there be multiple piars that add up to the target?
+        No, only 1 pair of numbers add up to the target